Isometry types of frame bundles: Proof of the main theorem for surfaces

 \subsection{Case 3 ($M$ and $N$ are diffeomorphic to $T^2$)}

 In this case $X$ is diffeomorphic to $T^3$.
-Again by the theorem of Conner-Raymond \cite{actasphmnfd} on actions of compact Lie groups on aspherical manifolds, we know that a connected compact Lie group acting on a torus is a torus.
-Therefore $I_V^M$ and $I_V^N$ centralize each other, so that $I_V^N$ acts on $M=X\slash I_V^M$.
-Again by \cite{actasphmnfd}, the action of $I_V^N$ on $M$ is free, so that the map
+Again by the theorem of Conner-Raymond \cite{actasphmnfd} on actions of compact Lie groups on aspherical manifolds, we know that a connected compact Lie group acting effectively on a torus is a torus.
+Therefore $H_N$ and $H_M$ centralize each other, so $H_M$ and $H_N$ generate a 2-torus.
+Further $H_M$ acts on $M=X\slash H_N$ with finite kernel $H_M\cap H_N$.
+Again by \cite{actasphmnfd}, the action of $H_M\slash (H_M\cap H_N)$ on $M$ is free, so that the map

 is a fiber bundle (with $S^1$ fibers).
-The argument of Case A in Case 3(b) of the proof of Theorem \ref{thm:main} constructs a (unit length) Killing field $X_M$ on $M$ that is orthogonal to the fibers of $M\rightarrow M\slash I_V^M$.
-Therefore $M$ is in fact flat.
-Similarly we construct a unit length Killing field $X_N$ on $N$ that is orthogonal to the fibers of $N\rightarrow N\slash I_V^N$.
-Hence we conclude that $N$ is flat.
+The argument of Case B in Case 3(b) of the proof of Theorem \ref{thm:main} constructs a (unit length) Killing field $X_M$ on $M$ that is orthogonal to the fibers of $M\rightarrow M\slash H_M$.
+It follows that $M$ is a 2-torus equipped with a translation-invariant metric.
+Any such metric is automatically flat: Namely, because the torus is abelian, the metric is automatically bi-invariant.
+Then we use the following general fact: On a Lie group $H$ with a bi-invariant metric, the Lie structure and sectional curvature are tied by the identity (see e.g. \cite[Proposition 3.4.12]{petersen})

+where $X,Y$ are orthonormal vectors in $\frh$ (which is identified with $T_e H$ in the usual way), and the bracket is the Lie bracket.
+Since $T^2$ is abelian, it follows that the sectional curvatures with respect to any invariant metric vanish.

+We conclude that $M$ is flat.
+By carrying out the same construction for $N$, we obtain a Killing field $X_N$ on $N$ that is orthogonal to the $H_N$-orbits, and we conclude that $N$ is flat.

-A flat torus is specified by the length of two orthogonal curves that generate its fundamental group.
-For $M$ we can consider the curves given by an $I_V^N$-orbit on $M$ and an integral curve of $X_M$.
-Similarly for $N$ we can consider an $I_V^N$-orbit on $N$ and an integral curve of $X_N$.
+To show that $M$ and $N$ are isometric, recall that the isometry type of a flat 2-torus is specified by the length of two orthogonal curves that generate its fundamental group.
+For $M$ we can consider the curves given by an $H_M$-orbit on $M$ and an integral curve of $X_M$.
+Similarly for $N$ we can consider an $H_N$-orbit on $N$ and an integral curve of $X_N$.

 For $x\in M$ and $\widetilde{x}\in X$ lying over $x$, we have a covering